GSA/search-gov-website/developer/drupal-8-module-instructions.md

 ---
 layout: post
 title: Step by Step Instructions for Setting Up the Drupal 8 usasearch module
-category: admin-center
+category: developer
 tags: drupal, i14y
+date: April, 12, 2018
+last_modified_at: April 12, 2018
 ---

 > **Important Note:** April, 2018.
 For new implementations, the Search.gov team recommends you index your content with us not using our Drupal module to send content to our i14y indexing API, but rather by publishing a comprehensive XML sitemap, which we can use to index your content.
 We recommend the [XML Sitemap module](https://www.drupal.org/project/xmlsitemap){% external_link %}.
 [Read more.]({{ site.baseurl }}/blog/six-months-in.html)

 This documentation will walk you through setting up the `usasearch` [Drupal 8 module](https://www.drupal.org/project/usasearch/releases?api_version%5B%5D=7234){% external_link %} field by field, to integrate your Drupal CMS with the Search.gov service.
-If you have trouble, take a look at our [troubleshooting tips]({{ site.baseurl }}/manual/drupal-module-troubleshooting.html).
+If you have trouble, take a look at our [troubleshooting tips]({{ site.baseurl }}/developer/drupal-module-troubleshooting.html).

 These instructions follow the order of settings listed in our Drupal module at `YOUR-DRUPAL-8-SITE.gov/admin/config/search/usasearch`.

-Instructions for setting up the **Drupal 7** module are [here]({{ site.baseurl }}/manual/drupal-7-module-instructions.html).
+Instructions for setting up the **Drupal 7** module are [here]({{ site.baseurl }}/developer/drupal-7-module-instructions.html).

 ## Search Settings